phil-blain/CICE-Consortium-About-Us-wiki/Resource-Index.md

   - [Index](http://cice-consortium-cice.readthedocs.io/en/master/cice_index.html)
   - The Table of Contents can be accessed from the "CICE x.x.xx documentation" link at upper left, on any page.

-CICE static documentation from releases can be found at the [CICE Version Index](https://github.com/CICE-Consortium/CICE/wiki/CICE-Version-Index)
+CICE static documentation and sample output from a model release can be found at the [CICE Version Index](https://github.com/CICE-Consortium/CICE/wiki/CICE-Version-Index)

 _**Icepack**_